bbaum11/CyberVT-Sep22-Demo/README.md

 **I highly reccommend creating a snapshot of your virtual machine before starting this so that you can revert it, since this messes with some system files.**

-2. Give execute permissions to the downloaded file and run it with sudo chmod +x SetupScript.sh sudo ./SetupScript.sh
+2. Give execute permissions to the downloaded file and run it with sudo \n chmod +x SetupScript.sh sudo ./SetupScript.sh